08Jul2025

 To collect charitable funds for the Myanmar orphans, Mary K. Yap Foundation distributes coupons wherein that friends and families from the community will sell to their networks which they can use to purchase traditional Burmese foods prepared and sold by some contributors.
 In addition, some donors donate food at the event.
 Financial support and donations are also generously welcome at the Music for Charity event.

-The foundation desires to make awareness of the everyday need of Orphaned Children.
-As more people become aware of the event, more donors and funds are available to achieve the foundation’s mission to empower Orphaned children throughout Myanmar.
-Mary K. Yap Foundation believes that a bit of effort goes a long way; thus, they encourage everybody to donate or volunteer their time to support the future generation of needy children.
+The foundation’s ultimate desire is to significantly increase awareness of the everyday needs of orphaned children in Myanmar.
+We believe that as more people become aware of the “Music for Charity” event and the critical work we do, more donors and vital funds will become available, propelling us closer to achieving our mission of empowering orphaned children throughout Myanmar.
+The Mary K. Yap Foundation firmly believes that even a small effort goes a long way.
+Therefore, we passionately encourage everyone to donate or volunteer their time to support the future generation of these deserving children, helping us continue to harmonize for hope.

 CAMPAIGN HIGHLIGHTS 6